 Leadership

-• Dr. Overtoun Jenda, Assistant Provost and Professor of Mathematics, Office of Special Projects and Initiatives (OSPI), AU, will serve as a STEM faculty mentor, CLI , and PI/Project Director.
+- Dr. Overtoun Jenda, Assistant Provost and Professor of Mathematics, Office of Special Projects and Initiatives (OSPI), AU, serves as a STEM faculty mentor, CLI , and PI/Project Director.

-• Dr. Daniela Marghitu, Faculty Coordinator, Computer and Software Engineering Department, Auburn University, will serve as Co-PI and Associate Director responsible for Capacity Building and as a STEM faculty mentor.
+- Dr. Daniela Marghitu, Faculty Coordinator, Computer and Software Engineering Department, Auburn University, serves as Co-PI and Associate Director responsible for Capacity Building, and as a STEM faculty mentor.

-• Dr. Brittany McCullough, Program Analyst, OSPI, Auburn University, will serve as Co-PI and Associate Director responsible for planning, assessment, and dissemination.
+- Dr. Brittany McCullough, Program Analyst, OSPI, Auburn University, serves as Co-PI and Associate Director responsible for planning, assessment, and dissemination.

-• Dr. David Shannon, Distinguished Professor in educational research and evaluation at AU, will serve as Co-PI and Social Science Researcher for the Alliance, and will also head the Southeast Hub Research Study.
+- Dr. David Shannon, Distinguished Professor in educational research and evaluation at AU, serves as Co-PI and Social Science Researcher for the Alliance, and will also head the Southeast Hub Research Study.

-• Dr. Caroline Dunn, Distinguished Professor, Department of Special Education, Rehabilitation, and Counseling, will serve as Outreach Coordinator responsible for transition to STEM workforce activities.
+- Dr. Caroline Dunn, Distinguished Professor, Department of Special Education, Rehabilitation, and Counseling, serves as Outreach Coordinator responsible for transition to STEM workforce activities.

-• Keri Hesson, Academic Programs Administrator, OSPI, Auburn University, will serve as Business Manager responsible for budget and subcontracts.
+- Keri Hesson, Academic Programs Administrator, OSPI, Auburn University, serves as Business Manager responsible for budget and subcontracts.

-• Tamara Massey-Garrett, Retired Director of Office of Disability Services, Auburn University Montgomery, will serve as the Project Manager responsible for organizing and directing Alliance activities.
+- Tamara Massey-Garrett, Retired Director of Office of Disability Services, Auburn University Montgomery, serves as the Project Manager responsible for organizing and directing Alliance activities.

 Auburn University at Montgomery